Dengue fever

 In 2024, there has been a surge of dengue virus infection in the Americas region, including in Brazil, Argentina, and Peru.
 In March 2024, Puerto Rico declared an outbreak.
 Local transmission has been reported in the US Virgin Islands.

-Local spread has also occurred occasionally in the United States (in 2015-2016 in Hawaii; in 2023-2024 primarily in Florida, also in California).
+Local spread has also occurred occasionally in the United States (in 2015-2016 in Hawaii; in 2023-2024 primarily in Florida, also in California and Texas).
 Most cases in the United States are travel related, and in 2024, there have been a higher-than-expected number of dengue cases identified among US travelers.
 Health care providers should be aware of an increased risk of dengue virus infections in the United States.

 Travelers can present once home due to a 2- to 7-day incubation period.
 Clinical manifestations vary and include asymptomatic infection (75% of cases), mild dengue, classic dengue, and dengue hemorrhagic fever.